Project-Nightbreak/.github/profile/README.md

 # Nightbreak

-Welcome to the homepage of Nightbreak, we are the organization behind the Midnight browser Project.
+Welcome to the homepage of Nightbreak, the organization behind the Noctus Project.